metablockshq/metablocks.world/content/guideChapters/approve-tokens.md

 `another_mint_ata` is an associated token account created from `another_authority`

+The final outcome of this project is found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%2011%20-%20Approve%20Tokens)

 ## Prerequisites

-We wont' require authority related instructions from previous chapter, so we use [Chapter - 5 repo](<>) for the demonstration purpose.
+We won't require authority related instructions from previous chapter, so we use [Chapter - 5 repo](<>) for the demonstration purpose.

 ## How to `Approve` tokens to another account ?